bitcoindevkit/bdk/CONTRIBUTING.md

 When refactoring, structure your PR to make it easy to review and don't hesitate to split it into multiple small, focused PRs.

-The Minimal Supported Rust Version is **1.57.0** (enforced by our CI).
+The Minimum Supported Rust Version is **1.63.0** (enforced by our CI).

 Commits should cover both the issue fixed and the solution's rationale.
 These [guidelines](https://chris.beams.io/posts/git-commit/) should be kept in mind.
-Commit messages should follow the ["Conventional Commits 1.0.0"](https://www.conventionalcommits.org/en/v1.0.0/) to make commit histories easier to read by humans and automated tools.
+Commit messages follow the ["Conventional Commits 1.0.0"](https://www.conventionalcommits.org/en/v1.0.0/) to make commit histories easier to read by humans and automated tools.
+All commits must be [GPG signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 To facilitate communication with other contributors, the project is making use of GitHub's "assignee" field.
 First check that no one is assigned and then